 During the meeting, you'll discuss your child's current school performance, set goals for the next school year and determine what support services your child will receive.
 You can invite a member of your child's health care team or another advocate to come with you to the meeting.

-“When parents are in those meetings, they need to carefully pay attention to what their child is going to be provided,” says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children’s Health℠.
-“If they have concerns, they need to bring them up during those times.”
+"When parents are in those meetings, they need to carefully pay attention to what their child is going to be provided," says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist, Research Director of the Neuropsychology Service at Children's Health℠ and Assistant Professor at UT Southwestern.
+"If they have concerns, they need to bring them up during those times."

 You may feel your child's plan is not individualized enough or contains modifications your child doesn't need.
 You should speak up about these issues to ensure your child's plan is meant for them — not just for any child with their disability.
 You can take home a draft of your child's plan to think it over.
 Once you and your children's teachers agree on the plan, everyone will sign it.